2025 Free Student Union election at Tribhuvan University: Election system

 Tribhuvan University had some 390,000 students, with around 162,000 students at constituent campuses and some 230,000 students at affiliated and community colleges.
 Whilst the university has 1,053 campuses, Free Student Union elections were only scheduled at 462 campuses.

 Normally Free Student Union elections should be held every two years.
 But no nation-wide college election has been held since 2009.
 At Tribhuvan University a mixed electoral system was introduced in 2017.
 A mixed election system is used, with the president, secretary, treasurer and some members of the campus Free Students Union working committee are elected through First Past the Post whilst the vice president, joint secretary and some members are elected through Proportional Representation.
-The number of members of the Free Student Union working committee at each campus depends on the amount of students.
+The number of members of the Free Student Union working committee at each campus depends on the number of students.
 The upper age limit for candidates is 28 years.

 The electoral roll would be published on March 5, 2025.
 Candidacies would be registered on March 11, 2025.

 Voting and delayed elections

-The election was held per schedule on March 18, 2025 at 38 constituent campuses as well as some 250 affiliated colleges.
+The election was held per schedule on March 18, 2025, at 38 constituent campuses as well as some 250 affiliated colleges.
 The National Human Rights Commission would monitor the election process.
 The voting was generally peaceful, with some scattered incidents.
 A voter turn-out of around 65% was reported by the Central Monitoring and Coordination Committee for the Free Student Union election.

 Among the 22 constituent campuses were voting could not be held, 11 were located in the Kathmandu Valley.
 These included large campuses such as the Tribhuvan University Central Campus, Ratna Rajya Lakshmi Campus and Shanker Dev Campus, where student organisations had obstructed the electoral process.
 The most common cause for postponed elections at the larger campuses were the internal disputes within the Nepal Students Union, due to the conflicts within the mother party Nepali Congress between the factions of Sher Bahadur Deuba and Shekhar Koirala respectively.
 The Deuba-Koirala factional dispute halted Free Student Union elections at 17 constituent campuses.

 In relation to the delays in the holding of elections at many campuses, Tribhuvan University directed that they be held before the April 3, 2025 deadline.
 Tribhuvan University rector Professor Khagda K.C. stressed that some university exams had been halted due to the election process, and that the elections had interrupted undergraduate and postgraduate studies.